urbit/urbit.org-reloaded/content/faq.md

 ### What does it mean to “set public keys”? {#set-public-keys}

-This means registering the public keys of your point's encryption and authentication key pairs (together known as "networking keys") with Azimuth, so that others can discover them.
+This means registering the public keys of your identity's encryption and authentication key pairs (together known as "networking keys") with Azimuth, so that others can discover them.
 The corresponding private keys can then be used to, for example, run a ship on the Arvo network.

 You want to reset these keys if they are compromised, or if your ship has sunk.
 This is of little practical significance today, but resetting your networking keys resets your relationship with other ships on the network.

-### What do I do if I want to own multiple points? {#multiple-points}
+### What do I do if I want to own multiple identities? {#multiple-points}

-We recommend using different HD Wallets for each point.
-You are able to assign any number of points to a single Ethereum address, however, since they are just ERC-721 tokens.
+We recommend using different HD Wallets for each identity.
+You are able to assign any number of identities to a single Ethereum address, however, since they are just ERC-721 tokens.

 ### How should I take care of my Urbit HD Wallet? {#custody}

-Urbit points have accompanying security realities that must be taken seriously.
+Urbit identities have accompanying security realities that must be taken seriously.
 Cryptographic assets are unique among things of value, because all of the responsibility for keeping those assets safe rests with the party that owns them.

 The nature of decentralization is such that there is no authority that has the power to restore any lost or stolen wallet.
 Neither can anyone force you to follow good security practices.
 At most, they can give you recommendations. **Remember:** if critical items, such as your ownership key, are lost or compromised, your assets are likely gone forever.